HalaOwiss/halaowiss/README.md

 ---

 ### 🙋‍♀️ Fun Facts
+- 🔎 I love solving complex problems using data and am passionate about emerging technologies!
-- I moved from Syria 🇸🇾 to Germany 🇩🇪 to pursue my dream in AI
+- I moved from Syria to Germany to pursue my dream in AI
 - Currently improving my German (A2 level)

 ---